jibril-tapiador/archsecure/README.md

 All of these are completely optional and you will be able to select if you want them or not.

 This script only works on Arch Linux or Manjaro with GRUB or Syslinux as the bootloader and systemd as the init system.

+## Warning

+This project is currently a work in progress and subject to significant changes.

 ## How to use it: